gregorio-project/hyphen-la/tests/nonliturgical/README.md

 This directory contains some lists of hyphenated words according to different Latin hyphenation styles.
 All word lists result from splitting and adapting [wordlist-liturgical.txt](../wordlist-liturgical.txt) in the [tests](../) directory.
-The categorization is not yet finished.
+The lists have not yet been proofread systematically, so they might contain some erroneous hyphenations.

 ### wordlist-liturgical-only.txt